 So how many calories does running burn?
 Again, weight is a major factor.
 So, too, is the distance the person runs and the duration.
 The Mayo Clinic uses the general rule of thumb that a runner can calculate the approximate amount of calories he or she burns during a run simply by multiplying one's weight in pounds by 0.75.
 For a 160-pound person (73 kilograms), running a mile burns 120 calories.
 Remember that duration and distance are also factors as well.
 If that same person runs eight miles (12.8 kilometers) in one hour (or eight miles per hour), he or she will burn approximately 986 calories [source: Mayo Clinic].

-For more information on running and energy, see the links on the next page.
+For more information on running and energy, see the links below.